 If you have a gym membership, cancel it now.
 It’s pointless and wasted money.
 I don’t care if it is only $10 a month.
 You could be saving that money or putting it towards debt!
-You can run outside, do yoga in your home, and watch videos online showing you how to work out without equipment.
-You don’t need the gym.
-Plus, it’s grody and fungi abounds.
+Run outside, do yoga in your home, and watch videos online to learn how to work out without equipment.

 13. Live with roommates.